What lies beneath the mask, is “The Mask”

 I have written this story with an immense amount of research and deep feeling.
 I have created a dialogue of sorts, a running commentary between what I am experiencing and feeling and what I believe is happening to her as a person suffering from this incurable personality disorder.
 This is based on the behaviour that I saw in her, the feelings that I had whilst being with her, the many books that I have read, the detailed experiences and feelings from so many others who have been narcissistically abused.
 I have also conducted numerous interviews with two world renowned self aware psychopathic narcissists in order to get their perspectives as part of my research for this book.
 I wanted to be as accurate and well researched as possible.

-The stark reality of my experience with her and the suffering that it caused me is that it was not personal.
+The stark reality of my experience with her and the suffering that it caused me is that it was not personal although it certainly felt like it at the time.
 Narcissists by their very nature will abuse all that they come into contact with.
-I subconsciously chose her because of my own childhood experience of having a narcissistic father.
-Therein, lies the pattern for me to unravel.

-Ultimately this is a tale of hope, where their antitheses hopelessness and fear tried their very damnedest to succeed and lost’.
+Ultimately this is a tale of hope, where their antitheses hopelessness, fear and confusion tried their very damnedest to succeed and failed.

 © Charles Bowes-Taylor | September 2020